FiskSMK/aggregations-2/docs/sebnapi/README.md

 # Words

-I chosed a Bucket-Data-Model to have fast query times, for our use-cases.
+I chose a Bucket-Data-Model to have fast query times, for our use-cases.
 Every tag is saved as an index with a quantity attribute.
 The import was done by this [python script](../../data/sebnapi/mattmahoney.py).
 This script reads the file chunk by chunk while upserting the tags to the database and measueres the time and throughput.